What We Believe

 How we Express Our Belief

-Regardless of sexual practice and/or orientation, Bridgetown Church welcomes all to worship with us.
+Regardless of sexual practice and/or orientation, Good Soil Church welcomes all to worship with us.
 Jesus is the head of the church, and Jesus was uncompromising in teaching and calling people to align with his beliefs, a pathway to “life to the full.”
 (John 10:10) Another group of rabbis, called the Pharisees, were equally convicted of the truth of their beliefs, and held many beliefs in common with Jesus.
 So why was it that those who felt alienated by the Pharisees also felt so welcome by Jesus?
 Because of how each expressed common beliefs: the Pharisees did so in pride, as their primary concern was being right, while Jesus did so in love, as His primary concern was compassion for the person and story behind the belief.

 The church is called the Body of Christ.
 We are a communal expression of Jesus’ heart, so both our beliefs and our expression of those beliefs should mirror Jesus.
 When it comes to sexuality, we carry three important convictions that inform our expression: